Michael Soroka: 2020: Youngest Opening Day starter for the Braves, injury

-2021–2023: Injuries and rehabilitation
+2021–2022: Injuries and rehabilitation

 Soroka's salary for the 2021 season was set at $2.8 million after an arbitration hearing.
 He began the 2021 season on the 60-day injured list in an effort to continue rehab from Achilles surgery he had last year.
 He had a setback while recovering and was forced to undergo a second surgery on his Achilles.
 In an interview with MLB Network, Atlanta Braves manager Brian Snitker stated that Soroka would miss the 2021 season.
 However, Snitker backtracked the next day, saying that Soroka was not out for the season and would be reevaluated in two weeks.

 While walking back to the clubhouse on June 24, Soroka suffered a complete re-tear of his Achilles, effectively ending his season.
 The Braves finished with an 88–73 record, winning the NL East championship and the 2021 World Series, giving the Braves their first title since 1995.

 Soroka and the Braves agreed to a contract worth $2.8 million for the 2022 season.
 After the 2022 season ended, Soroka agreed to another one-year, $2.8 million contract for 2023.

+2023: Return to major leagues

+Soroka was optioned to Triple-A Gwinnett to begin the 2023 season.
+The Braves promoted Soroka to the major leagues to start on May 29, 1,030 days after his most recent MLB start.
+On June 30, Soroka won his first game since September 19, 2019, giving up five hits with seven strikeouts thrown in six innings in a win against the Miami Marlins.
+On September 6, Soroka was placed on the 15-day disabled list with right forearm inflammation; Braves manager Brian Snitker stated that the team would take things cautiously and that Soroka would not pitch again that season.

+Chicago White Sox

+On November 16, 2023, the Braves traded Soroka to the Chicago White Sox, along with Jared Shuster, Nicky Lopez, Braden Shewmake, and Riley Gowens for Aaron Bummer.
+On May 14, 2024, the White Sox moved Soroka to a bullpen role, assuming the vacated spot left by Brad Keller.
+In 25 total appearances for Chicago, Soroka compiled an 0–10 record and 4.74 ERA with 84 strikeouts across 79 2/3 innings pitched.
+His record of 0–10 was the fourth-worst “no wins” season in the modern (since 1900) era, and the most losses by a pitcher without a single win since Terry Felton of the 1982 Minnesota Twins went 0–13.
+It was only the ninth instance since 1900 of a pitcher losing at least nine games, without a single win.

+Washington Nationals

+On December 19, 2024, Soroka signed a one-year, $9 million contract with the Washington Nationals.
+Soroka made 16 starts for Washington in 2025, compiling a 3–8 record and 4.87 ERA with 87 strikeouts across 81 1/3 innings pitched.

+Chicago Cubs

+On July 30, 2025, the Nationals traded Soroka to the Chicago Cubs in exchange for Christian Franklin and Ronny Cruz.